Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Derived from the work of Kruschke (2015, ), the present package aims to provide a framework for conducting Bayesian analysis using Markov chain Monte Carlo (MCMC) sampling utilizing the Just Another Gibbs Sampler ('JAGS', Plummer, 2003, < https://mcmc-jags.sourceforge.io>).
 The initial version includes several modules for conducting Bayesian equivalents of chi-squared tests, analysis of variance (ANOVA), multiple (hierarchical) regression, softmax regression, and for fitting data (e.g., structural equation modeling).

-ctsemOMX — by Charles Driver, a year ago
+ctsemOMX — by Charles Driver, 2 years ago

 Continuous Time SEM - 'OpenMx' Based Functions